AndryADSM/AndryADSM/README.md

 email me: aadsm2355@gmail.com

 Hi!
 I am Andry Da Silva 👾, a passionate data analyst born in Venezuela, currently living in Ecuador.
-I was homeschooled 🏫 and got my high school diploma from Home Life Academy, Jackson, TN, which has made me an independent and motivated hard working person! ✊
+I was homeschooled 🏫 and got my high school diploma from Home Life Academy, Jackson, TN, which has made me an independent and motivated hard-working person! ✊

 My multicultural background 🌎 always brings a fresh and useful perspective to my work and team 🗺️.
 Spanish is my native language but I am fluent in English too!